Who We Are

 - Empowerment: I am part of making CMH a great place.

-CMHl is a Healthcare Facilities Accreditation Program (HFAP) accredited hospital.
+CMH is a Healthcare Facilities Accreditation Program accredited hospital.
 HFAP is a nationally recognized health care facility accreditation organization, with authority from the Centers for Medicare & Medicaid Services (CMS).
-HFAP meets or exceeds the standards required by CMS to provide accreditation to healthcare facilities.
+HFAP meets or exceeds the standards required by CMS to provide accreditation to health care facilities.

 Mission and vision

 We help people live their healthiest lives.